web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 Leave a comment if you'd like to get started with one, and don't hesitate to ask clarifying questions!)

-This guide will:
+This guide will help you write a testing plan by:

-1. show you how to use the specifications to learn what kinds of tests will be most helpful
+1. showing you how to use the specifications to learn what kinds of tests will be most helpful
-2. help you develop a sense for what *doesn't* need to be tested
+2. developing your sense for what *doesn't* need to be tested
-3. demonstrate methods for figuring out which tests (if any) have already been written for WPT
+3. demonstrating methods for figuring out which tests (if any) have already been written for WPT

 ## Understanding the "testing surface"